 Ablation (RF ablation or microwave ablation) - Ablation is a surgical technique in which radio frequency (RF) or microwave energy is used to destroy cells by creating heat.
 Ablation used in cardiac device patients may result in, but is not limited to, induced ventricular tachyarrhythmias, oversensing, unintended tissue damage, device damage, or device malfunction.

-Pulse-modulated ablation systems may pose higher risk for induced ventricular tachyarrhythmias.
-Medtronic cardiac devices are designed to withstand exposure to ablation energy.
+Pulse-modulated ablation systems may pose higher risk for induced ventricular tachyarrhythmias, oversensing to withstand exposure to ablation energy.
 To mitigate risks, observe the following precautions: